 The Securities and Exchange Commission ("SEC") staff issued Staff Accounting Bulletin ("SAB") 118 to provide guidance for companies that were not able to complete their accounting for the income tax effects of the Tax Act in the period of enactment.
 SAB 118 provides a measurement period that should not extend beyond one year from the Tax Act enactment date for companies to complete the accounting under ASC 740.
 In accordance with SAB 118, a company must reflect the income tax effects of those aspects of the Tax Act for which the accounting under ASC 740 is complete.
 To the extent that a company's accounting for certain income tax effects of the Tax Act is incomplete but it is able to determine a reasonable estimate, it must record a provisional estimate to be included in the financial statements.
-If a company cannot determine a provisional estimate to be included in the financial statements.
-If a company cannot determine a provisional estimate to be included in the financial statements.
-If a company cannot determine a provisional estimate to be included in the financial statements.
-If a company cannot determine a provisional estimate to be included in the financial statements in the provisions of the tax laws that were in effect immediately before the enactment of the Tax Act.
+If a company cannot determine a provisional estimate to be included in the financial statements, it should continue to apply ASC 740 on the basis of the provisions of the tax laws that were in effect immediately before the enactment of the Tax Act.
 In accordance with SAB 118, we recorded provisional amounts reflecting the impact of the Tax Act in our consolidated financial statements and related disclosures as of March 31, 2018.
-As of March 31, 2018, we recorded an estimate of \$1.9 million related to the deemed repatriation provision of the Tax Act as the deemed repatriation growing provision of the Tax Act as the deemed repatriation of the measurement period under SAB 118 during the quarter ended December 31, 2018, our accounting for the income tax effects of the Tax Act for the period of enactment is now complete.
+As of March 31, 2018, we recorded an estimate of \$1.9 million related to the deemed repatriation provision of the Tax Act.
+During the quarter ended December 31, 2018, we recorded additional expense of \$0.5 million related to the deemed repatriation provision of the Tax Act as the deemed repatriation calculation was finalized in connection with the filing of our federal tax return.
+With the finalization of the deemed repatriation calculation and the expiration of the measurement period under SAB 118 during the quarter ended December 31, 2018, our accounting for the income tax effects of the Tax Act for the period of enactment is now complete.